Close Menu

 Do I need to take any special precautions when scuba diving or snorkeling in French Polynesia?

 Yes, it’s important to take some basic precautions when scuba diving or snorkeling in French Polynesia.
 Make sure you have proper training and certification, always dive or snorkel with a buddy, and respect the marine environment by avoiding touching or standing on coral reefs.
-(See Also: Is It Safe To Visit The Middle East?
-A Traveler’s Guide)
+(See Also: Is Ibiza Safe To Visit?
+Discover The Truth)

 What should I do if I get sick or injured while visiting French Polynesia?